 The good news?
-“You will almost certainly be spending less than you did while you were employed, since you won’t be commuting to work each day,” he says.
+“You will almost certainly spend less than you did while you were employed” he says.
 “You’ll have no lunches to buy and no work-friendly wardrobe to maintain.”

-Work with your advisor to attach numbers to some of the things you want to do in retirement.
+By working with an advisor, you can attach numbers to some of the things you want to do in retirement.
 That will help you find ways to shift resources around to best serve your new needs and goals.

-Do I need to change my will, insurance policies or estate plans?
+Do you need to change your will, insurance policies or estate plans?

-Your defined-contribution or defined-benefit pension plan and your workplace RRSP are likely integral parts of your retirement financial strategy.
+Your employee pension plan and your workplace RRSP may be integral parts of your retirement savings strategy.
 But it’s wise to think beyond those assets.
-Some employers offer their retirees extended medical and dental benefits, or an option to keep workplace life insurance, especially in the case of loss of employment due to downsizing.
+Some employers offer their retirees extended medical and dental benefits.
+They may also offer to let you keep your workplace life insurance.

-“Your advisor can help you determine whether some of these options are competitive or if a private policy is better,” says Evans.
-“If you are lucky enough to have a defined benefit pension plan, there may be some features to consider, such as indexing it to inflation or making it payable to your spouse after your death.”
-Your advisor can help you weigh your options.
+“An advisor can help you determine whether some of these options are competitive or if a private policy is better,” says Evans.
+“If you’re lucky enough to have a defined benefit pension plan, there may be some features to consider, such as indexing it to inflation or making it payable to your spouse after your death.”
+An advisor can help you weigh your options.

 Successfully funding your retirement isn’t about checking boxes on a standardized list.
 It’s about going on a quest to understand:

 - what you want, and